influxdata/flux/libflux/flux/FLUXDOC.md

 ## Writing Flux Doc Comments

-Flux will treat any uninterrupted series of line comments immediately preceding a function definition, package clause, or option declaration, as a doc comment.
+Flux will treat any uninterrupted series of line comments immediately preceding an assignment statement, builtin statement, package clause, or option declaration, as a doc comment.

 Flux doc comments support markdown formatting in accordance with the [CommonMark specification](https://spec.commonmark.org/0.29/).